 But the defense has a serious problem too.
 They’re essentially trying to polish a turd.
 That isn’t a judgement, it’s simply the truth.
 The Rak family dysfunctional dynamic makes my fascinating upbringing look like the Brady Bunch with sprinkles.

-If the defense loses the jury, something that’s already happening, those folks are going to start thinking, “We’d all be much better off with this kind of white trash in jail.”
+If the defense loses the jury, something that’s already happening, those folks are going to start thinking, “We’d be much better off with this kind of white trash in jail.”